panoptic-labs/docs/research/2023-09-06-repo-walkthrough/2023-09-06-repo-walkthrough.md

 In fact, our CEO and the inventor of the Panoptic Protocol, Guillaume Lambert, conceived of Panoptic through executing these very strategies.
 If you want to learn more about the concepts underlying Panoptic, we encourage you to read the [Panoptic’s Genesis blog post series](https://lambert-guillaume.medium.com).

 Panoptic takes these options strategies to the next level.
-We created integrated, undercollateralized, and capital-efficient lending infrastructure for both ordinary tokens and Uniswap v3 LPs that supports management of highly advanced, multi-leg positions.
+We created integrated, undercollateralized, and capital-efficient lending infrastructure for both ordinary tokens and Uniswap v3 LPs.
+This infrastructure supports the management of highly advanced multi-leg positions.

 This enables several firsts in the DeFi space: